ojdon/css3-social-banners/README.md

 ## Demo
 You can view all of the social icons available on this demo page [here](http://htmlpreview.github.io/?https://raw.githubusercontent.com/ojdon/css3-social-banners/master/demo.html).

-## Banner request
-If you wish for a Social Banner to be created for you then please provide me with the social platform that you desire and their brand colour by either raising an issue on this repository or by sending me a tweet via [my Twitter](http://twitter.com/ojdon) profile.

 ## License
 GNU GENERAL PUBLIC LICENSE